and what about ice-cream, cakes, biscuits or crisps?

 With every meal and snack, look at the protein content—not just meats, fish dairy and eggs—but also lentils, peas, beans and vegetables such has kale, cabbage, broccoli and Swiss chard.
 Protein helps keep you fuller for longer and most high-protein foods also contain the amino acid L-Glutamine (one of the compounds that make up protein) which helps the brain let go of sugar cravings.
 See my earlier article on protein and weight loss.

 As you know, the British government promotes the idea of ‘5-day’ to encourage us to eat more, but other countries take this much further; Denmark advises 6, Canada 5–10, France 10 and in Japan, a whopping 13 portions.
 I believe that we need to eat far more fruit and veg, especially veg because the nutritional content is so high, and the volume helps fill us up without massively adding to our calorie consumption.
 This too then allows for small, occasional treats of rich foods without it altering weight gain.

-To help you get the proportions right so you can enjoy but not go overboard with treats like chocolate, see my Food Pyramid.
+To help you get the proportions right so you can enjoy but not go overboard with treats like chocolate.
 And so when you do have these treats—really enjoy every morsel.

 For chocolate treats, when either trying to lose weight or to stay slim, choose very good quality dark chocolate as its intense flavour is less likely to lead to bingeing.
 Choose to have just one square.
 See if you can teach yourself to do this.
 If you can’t, then try sharing a smaller (40g) bar with someone.
 These smaller bars are becoming more readily available—the Co-op produce bars like this.